-Child welfare workers must begin diligent efforts to locate adult relatives and any person who has legal custody of the victim children's siblings as early in the assessment as possible.
+Assessment caseworkers must begin diligent efforts to locate adult relatives and any person who has legal custody of the victim children's siblings as early in the assessment as possible.
 This includes adoptive parents of siblings.
-They are not considered relatives of the legal child; however, they must be considered in the identification and notification of individuals who have legal custody of a sibling.
+They are not considered relatives of the victim child; however, they must be considered in the identification and notification of individuals who have legal custody of a sibling.

 A Safety Network is a group of individuals who can provide ongoing support and services to the family to keep children safe.
-Safety circles are a visual tool to help identify people for the family's safety and support network and to help professionals and family members talk about the networks' role and who can be a part of it.
+Circles of Safety and Support are a visual tool to help identify people for the family's safety and support network and to help professionals and family members talk about the networks' role and who can be a part of it.
 They must be used during the assessment phase to build the family's Safety Network.
-The inclusion of the Safety Circle tool serves a dual purpose:
+The inclusion of the Circles of Safety and Support tool serves a dual purpose: